Eating our greens is easier when there’s a side of asparagus at the table. It’s just so delicious and healthy! But can guinea pigs partake in the fun?

 One of the biggest reasons you should limit the amount of asparagus that you give your guinea pig is that asparagus contains oxalic acid, which can cause bladder stones, or the crystallization of calcium in the urinary tract that is incredibly painful to pass.
 That said, asparagus is a moderate source of oxalic acid and therefore, is safer than some other vegetables in this regard.

 Guinea pigs are already prone to bladder stones, so they need extra caution when it comes to asparagus.
 As an occasional treat, asparagus can be fine, but don’t include it as a regular staple of their diet.

 Small herbivores like guinea pigs are incredibly sensitive to pesticides.
 These common chemicals can be toxic, upset a guinea pig’s stomach, and even lower their immune system.
 Be sure to thoroughly wash any vegetable that you give your piggy.

 Depending on your guinea pig’s constitution, large amounts of asparagus can cause problems for their belly.
 Bloating and gas, constipation, or diarrhea are all common effects of too much asparagus.

 To avoid issues like this, it is always best to introduce new foods to your piggy slowly and cautiously.
 See how they react to a small amount first.
 Do you notice any lethargy or irregular bowel movements?
 If so, asparagus may not be a good option for your furry friend.

 How to Feed Asparagus to Your Guinea Pig

-Asparagus should be served to your guinea pig cleaned and totally raw.
-And your little piggy can eat any part of the asparagus, from stalk to tip and everything in between!
+Asparagus should be served to your guinea pig washed and totally raw.
+Your little piggy can eat any part of the asparagus, from stalk to tip and everything in between!

 Never feed your guinea pig cooked or seasoned food.
-Their gastrointestinal system is not designed for cooked foods and they cannot digest it.
+Their gastrointestinal system is not designed for cooked food, and they cannot digest it.